CryptechTest/pova/README.md

 # POVA

-Pova gives mod makers a set of functions that safely apply overrides for player speed, jump height and gravity effects.
+Pova gives mod makers a set of easy to use functions that safely apply overrides for player speed, jump height and gravity effects.

 ## Settings